eighttrigrams/us-vs-them/README.md

 be hesitant and have a very good reason to touch it.
 Slop another agent has produced, on the other hand, is completely up for grabs.

-A use case for this: Take a mostly vibecoded in which you want to establish some corners in the code where you want to assert your ideas and ownership.
+A use case for this: Take a mostly vibecoded app in which you want to establish some corners in the code where you want to assert your ideas and ownership.
 You surely don't want another agent bulldoze over *this* piece of code in the next session.